Homage to Catalonia: Biographical context

-Orwell had been told that he would not be permitted to enter Spain without some supporting documents from a British left-wing organisation, so he sought the assistance of the British Communist Party.
-When its leader, Harry Pollitt, asked if he would join the International Brigades, Orwell replied that he wanted to see for himself what was happening first.
-After Pollitt refused to help, Orwell contacted the Independent Labour Party (ILP), whose officials agreed to help him.
+Throughout the 1930s, Orwell had become concerned about the rise of fascism in Europe and wanted to take action to oppose it.
+Although he did not speak or write about Spain during the first months of the conflict, so his thought process on the matter is not known, by the autumn of 1936, he had decided to go to Spain.
+In order to obtain a passport that would permit his entry into Spain, he initially went to the headquarters of the Communist Party of Great Britain (CPGB) in London's King Street.
+When the party's leader, Harry Pollitt, asked if he would join the International Brigades, Orwell replied that he wanted to see for himself what was happening first.
+After Pollitt refused to help, Orwell contacted the Independent Labour Party (ILP).
 They accredited Orwell as a correspondent for their weekly paper, the New Leader, which provided Orwell the means to go legitimately to Spain.
-The ILP issued him a letter of introduction to their representative in Barcelona, John McNair.
+Orwell received a letter of recommendation from the ILP's general secretary Fenner Brockway, who put him in touch with John McNair, the ILP's representative in Barcelona and an affiliate of the POUM, a Catalan party of the anti-Stalinist left.